mawenlong2016/CAFU/tutorial/User_manual.md

   This function can be used to select assembled transcripts with high similarity comparing to other well-annotated transcripts, such as full-length transcripts generated from single-molecule real-time sequencing and/or high-quality transcripts annotated in closely related species.
 After aligning assembled transcripts with other well-annotated transcripts with GAMP (Wu *et al*., 2005), CAFU outputs the best transcript alignments with high identity (e.g., ≥ 95%) and coverage (e.g., ≥ 95%).

-  To run this module, at least two inputs are required including:
+  To run this function, at least two inputs are required including:

   **Input 1**: Reference sequence of well-annotated transcripts, such as full-length transcripts generated from single-molecule real-time sequencing and/or high-quality transcripts annotated in closely related species.
 Upload files (```ref_trans.fasta.zip, ref_trans_1.fasta.zip```) in directory ```/your directory/CAFU/test_data/Transcripts/``` as a collection named as ```Ref_Transcripts``` (user-defined name).